brenns10/brennan.io/_drafts/csf-programming.md

 that lots of people can use.

 When you take those two problems together, you realize that it would be very convenient if we had languages that solved those problems.
-And, we do.
+And we do.

 ## Higher level languages